Want to enjoy a snowy and fairy-tale winter getaway? Here are the best winter destinations in Europe to add to your bucket list.

 Contributed by Lena from Salut From Paris

-However, Paris is never really offseason, but you’ll still find significantly fewer crowds, less waiting times at sights, and most likely even better deals when renting a hotel room.
+However, Paris is never really off-season, but you’ll still find significantly fewer crowds, fewer waiting times at sights, and most likely even better deals when renting a hotel room.

 If you visit Paris in December, you can indulge yourself in Paris’ Christmas spirit.
 Many streets are illuminated and decorated and you can even visit some Christmas markets!